Alex Salmond: Alba Party

-On 26 March 2021, Salmond announced he had joined and become leader of the Alba Party, a new pro-independence party, to contest the upcoming 2021 Scottish Parliament Election.
+On 26 March 2021, Salmond announced he had joined and become leader of the Alba Party, a new pro-independence party, to contest the upcoming 2021 Scottish Parliament election.
+He was Alba's lead candidate on the North East Scotland list.

 While campaigning, he told The New Yorker that he did not want to destroy Nicola Sturgeon.
 "If I wanted to destroy her, that could have been done," he claimed.

+Alba polled 44,913 votes (1.7%) in total, and won zero seats.
+In Salmond's own region, they received 8,269 votes (2.3%).

-The party won zero seats but Salmond pledged the party would continue campaigning.
+Despite a poor showing, Salmond pledged the party would continue campaigning.
 He also claimed that the party had established itself as a political force in only six weeks and would remain on the political scene.

-Alba also fielded 111 candidates at the 2022 Scottish local elections, including thirteen who had defected since 2017, but none of them won a seat.
+Alba fielded 111 candidates at the 2022 Scottish local elections, including thirteen who had defected since 2017, but none of them won a seat.
 The following week, Salmond stated that all pro-independence parties needed to work together if Scottish independence was to be achieved.
-He said that the proposed 2023 independence referendum would need to take place, but if it didn't then there would be huge political change in Scotland in which Alba would play a strong part.
+He said that the proposed 2023 independence referendum would need to take place, but if it did not, then there would be huge political change in Scotland, in which Alba would play a strong part.

+For the 2024 general election, Alba put up 20 candidates across Scotland, including their sitting MPs: Neale Hanvey and Kenny MacAskill, both formerly of the SNP.

+Salmond himself was not a candidate, saying that it was his intention to contest the Banffshire and Buchan Coast seat at the Next Scottish Parliament election.

+Alba failed to win any seats, and all candidates lost their deposits.
+Salmond said that he voted for the SNP in Aberdeenshire North and Moray East, due to Alba not standing a candidate there.

+Relations with SNP post–Sturgeon

+Following the resignation of Nicola Sturgeon, his successor as SNP Leader and First Minister, Salmond was accused by leadership candidate Humza Yousaf of making "numerous comments and interventions in the 2023 Scottish National Party leadership election".

+Salmond endorsed the two losing candidates, Kate Forbes and Ash Regan, Regan was seen as being close to Salmond's Alba Party: her campaign was run by a Salmond staffer who ran against the SNP as an Alba candidate the year prior, and the only SNP parliamentarian to endorse her is close to Salmond.
+During the campaign, Regan insisted she had no interest in joining Alba, and would never join that party; despite this, less than six months after coming last in the contest, she defected to Alba, becoming the first MSP ever to directly defect from one party to another.